tommysanjaya/Appium/README.md

 2. In the class, add Extends BaseTest.
 To inherit all the setup we need to run the Test Case
 3.	inside the class add @Test annotation
 4. Start to Create the Automation Script (driver.findElementBy)
+5. To run the test case, Click Run As -> TestNG Test

 # Glossary
 1. Android Studio: IDE that provides Android Virtual Device (will be used demonstrate the Automation)